Crazy Kids: Critical reception

 During their critique of Warrior, Billboard said 'Crazy Kids' displayed Kesha at "her most take-it-or-leave it" and called the beats "grimy".
 Considering her vocals on "Crazy Kids" as some of the singer's best, Billboard called the chorus a "sing-a-long".
 Critics compared the track to "Like a G6" by the Far East Movement.

 Critics unfavorably reviewed will.i.am's addition to the song.
 Spin's Mark Hogan said will.i.am's verse delivers "cheap crassness," but praised Kesha's solo version, stating that her "charisma is enough for you to keep from flipping the dial."
 Hogan also added that while "Crazy Kids" was inferior to will's Britney Spears' collaboration, "Scream & Shout", the song was destined for mainstream top 40 success.

-Fans of Kesha were critical towards the addition of will.i.am.
 The Honesty Hour ran an article stating that the original was "fine" without the additional verse, but that will.i.am can "only help the song" commercially.

-Chart and commercial performance
+Commercial performance

 "Crazy Kids" debuted on the Billboard Hot 100 at 59, and rose to a peak of 40, becoming her consecutive second solo single not to reach the top ten.
 It also peaked at 19 on the Mainstream Top 40 chart, also becoming her second solo single not to reach the top ten on those charts.
 On December 13, 2018, "Crazy Kids" received a platinum certification in the United States by the nation's Recording Industry Association of America (RIAA) for accomplishing combined sales and streaming equivalent units of 1 million in the country.

 In the UK, "Crazy Kids" peaked at 27.
 In Australia the song peaked at 32 on the ARIA charts, obtaining a gold certification with digital sales of over 35,000 units.